Fuchs' problem for 2-groups: Realizable groups of exponent 4

 and When $n$ is even and $x = \sum_{i=1}^n g_i \in I$, this shows that both $gx, xg \in I$.
 Since $I$ is closed under addition, this shows that $I$ is an ideal, and, therefore, the group of units of $\Z_2[G]/I$ is isomorphic to $G$ by Lemma \ref{Norm comp lemma}(2). \end{proof}

-As was mentioned in the introduction, it is possible to show that many groups of order $2^n$ have exponent $4$, and we will expand upon that further here.
+As was mentioned in the introduction, it is possible to show that many groups of order $2^n$ have exponent $4$ and nilpotency class $2$, and we will expand upon that further here.
 Suppose that there are $2^{A(n) \cdot n^3}$ groups of order $2^n$.
 Higman \cite{Higman} showed that $A(n) \ges 2/27 + O(n^{-1})$ by considering only groups of exponent $4$ and nilpotency class $2$.
 On the other hand, Sims \cite{Sims} proved that $A(n) \les 2/27 + O(n^{-1/3})$, which indeed proves that

 as $n \to \infty$.
-It seems very likely that a large ratio of groups of order $2^n$ have exponent $4$, perhaps even almost all as $n \to \infty$.
+It seems very likely that a large ratio of groups of order (at most) $2^n$ have exponent $4$ and nilpotency class $2$, perhaps even almost all as $n \to \infty$.
 At any rate, our results prove that at least $2^{2n^3/27 + O(n^2)}$ out of the groups of order $2^n$ are realizable as groups of units of finite rings.

 We end this section by noting that the condition that $G$ have exponent $4$ is necessary to the proof of Theorem \ref{thm:exp4nil2}.
 (It is in fact necessary to the statement as well; see Example \ref{Norm comp, but not realizable}.)
-To see what goes wrong with exponent at least $8$, suppose $x_1$ is a generator of $G$ of order $8$.
-We present $G$ using a polycyclic generating sequence and use the product defined in Equation \ref{eq:*gen}.
-Since $x_1$ has order $8$, in order to make $G$ elementary abelian under the operation $*$, we must include $x_1$, $x_1^2$, and $x_1^4$ in our list of generators, so any element of $\langle x_1 \rangle$ can be written in the form $x_1^{n_1}(x_1^2)^{n_2}(x_1^4)^{n_3}$, where each $n_i$ is either $0$ or $1$.
+To see what goes wrong with exponent at least $8$, suppose $x_1$ is a generator of $G$ of order $8$ and both $x_1^2$ and $x_1^4$ also appear in the list of generators.
+In this case, any element of $\langle x_1 \rangle$ can be written in the form $x_1^{n_1}(x_1^2)^{n_2}(x_1^4)^{n_3}$, where each $n_i$ is either $0$ or $1$.
 Let $a = x_1$, $b = x_1(x_1^2)$, and $c = x_1$.
 Then,

 whereas